earthly/website/blog/_posts/2023-08-03-streamline-container-ghcr.md

 ## Conclusion

-You can now agree that integrating the GitHub Container Registry into your container workflow can streamline your development and deployment processes.
+Integrating the GitHub Container Registry into your container workflow can streamline your development and deployment processes.
 By leveraging the power of GitHub Actions and Kubernetes, you can automate your workflows and ensure that your containerized applications are always up-to-date and readily deployable.
 You have seen how to:

 - Push docker images to the GitHub container registry.
 - Use GitHub actions for automatic deployment to GHCR.